ibm-cloud-docs/codeengine/cmd_defs.md

 </dl>

 **Example**

+The following example creates a build configuration file called `helloworld-build` from a source Dockerfile (`kaniko`), `medium` size, and located in `https://github.com/IBM/CodeEngine` inside the `hello` directory in the `master` branch.
+When this build is submitted, the built image container will be stored in a {{site.data.keyword.registryshort}} instance at `us.icr.io/mynamespace/codeengine-helloworld` that is accessed by using a image registry secret called `myregistry`.

 ```
 ibmcloud ce build create --name helloworld-build --source https://github.com/IBM/CodeEngine  --context-dir /hello --revision master --strategy kaniko --size medium --image us.icr.io/mynamespace/codeengine-helloworld --secret myregistry